Equine-assisted therapy: History

 Horses have been utilized as a therapeutic aid since the ancient Greeks used them for those people who had incurable illnesses.
 Its earliest recorded mention is in the writings of Hippocrates who discussed the therapeutic value of riding.
 The claimed benefits of therapeutic riding have been dated back to 17th century literature where it is documented that it was prescribed for gout, neurological disorder and low morale.
 In 1946 Equine Therapy was introduced in Scandinavia after an outbreak of poliomyelitis.

 Hippotherapy, as currently practiced was developed in the 1960s, when it began to be used in Germany, Austria, and Switzerland as an adjunct to traditional physical therapy.
 The treatment was conducted by a physiotherapist, a specially trained horse, and a horse handler.
 The physiotherapist gave directives to the horse handler as to the gait, tempo, cadence, and direction for the horse to perform.
-The movement of the horse was carefully modulated to influence neuromuscular changes in the patient.
 The first standardized hippotherapy curriculum would be formulated in the late 1980s by a group of Canadian and American therapists who travelled to Germany to learn about hippotherapy and would bring the new discipline back to North America upon their return.
 The discipline was formalized in the United States in 1992 with the formation of the American Hippotherapy Association (AHA).
 Since its inception, the AHA has established official standards of practice and formalized therapist educational curriculum processes for occupational, physical and speech therapists in the United States.

-Therapeutic riding as a therapy started with Lis Hartel from Denmark.
-Her legs were paralyzed from polio but with therapy she was able to win the silver medal for dressage in the 1952 Olympic Games.
-At about that time, in Germany, therapeutic riding was used to address orthopaedic dysfunctions such as scoliosis.
+At about 1952, in Germany, therapeutic riding was used to address orthopaedic dysfunctions such as scoliosis.
 The first riding centers in North America began in the 1960s and the North American Riding for the Handicapped Association (NARHA) was launched in 1969.
 Therapeutic riding was introduced to the United States and Canada in 1960 with the formation of the Community Association of Riding of the Disabled (CARD).
 In the United States riding for disabled people developed as a form of recreation and as a means of motivation for education, as well as its therapeutic benefits.
 In 1969 the Cheff Therapeutic Riding Center for the Handicapped was established in Michigan, and remains the oldest center specifically for people with disabilities in the United States.

 The North American Riding for Handicapped Association (NARHA) was founded in 1969 to serve as an advisory body to the various riding for disabled groups across the United States and its neighboring countries.
 In 2011, NARHA changed its name to the Professional Association of Therapeutic Horsemanship (PATH) International.